-Facebook slammed for deleting iconic Vietnam War photo
+Facebook slammed for deleting iconic Vietnam War napalm girl photo

 "We're a technology company, we're not a media company," he said last month.
 "We do not produce any of the content."

+Facebook says it relies on users to report offensive content.
+Items they flag are then reviewed by teams of workers around the world who speak many languages, including Norwegian.

-But some media experts disagree.
+But some media experts say the system is fatally flawed.

-"Whether intentional or desired or not, Facebook does now play a critical role in the distribution of news," Jeff Jarvis, a journalism professor at the City University of New York, wrote in a blog post earlier this year.
+"Whether intentional or desired or not, Facebook does now play a critical role in the distribution of news," Jeff Jarvis, a journalism professor at the City University of New York, wrote earlier this year.
 "An editor -- or perhaps an ethicist-in-chief -- could help set the services standards and policies."

-Jarvis seized on the Norwegian editor's letter to Zuckerberg on Thursday, tweeting that it's an example of "exactly why I keep suggesting Facebook needs a top level journalist."
+Jarvis seized on Hansen's letter to Zuckerberg, tweeting that it's an example of "exactly why I keep suggesting Facebook needs a top level journalist."

 Facebook was engulfed by controversy in May over how news stories were chosen for its "trending topics" box.
 Last month, it removed the humans responsible for manually writing news descriptions and headlines for the section, turning the job over to software programs.